|Guide||♦||1 Triplog||0 Topics|

 It’s a trail on either end

 This is a trail on the western slopes of the Catalina Mountains below Samaniego Ridge.
-Most of these trails in this area are used as mountain bike trails but do see some hikers, especially as you get higher up on the slopes of Samaniego Ridge.
-There is a maze of trails in this area many of them are not official named routes.
+Most of these trails in this area are used as mountain bike trails but do see some hikers, especially as you get higher up on Samaniego Ridge's slopes.
+There is a maze of trails in this area.
+Many of them are not officially named routes.
 Signage in this area is nonexistent.
-This trail is entirely on National Forest but access is from State Trust land and a State Trust Land Permit may be required.
-I was informed by the locals that hiking in the area didn’t require a permit but parking on state Trust Land probably does.
+This trail is entirely on National Forest, but access is from State Trust land, and a State Trust Land Permit may be required.
+The locals informed me that hiking in the area didn’t require a permit but parking on state Trust Land probably does.
 The rules for State Trust Land require that you get a permit if entering Trust Land.
-I went on line and got a year pass for $15.00 to be on the safe side.
-The Majority of the trails in this area are on National Forest but the Trail Heads are on Trust Land.
-Accessing this trail is from the Golder Ranch Road Trail Head via the Middle Gate Trail and the 50 Year Upper Trail or from the Cherry Tank Trail.
+I went online and got a year pass for $15.00 to be on the safe side.
+The Majority of the trails in this area are on National Forest, but the Trailheads are on Trust Land.
+Accessing this trail is from the Golder Ranch Road Trailhead via the Middle Gate Trail and the 50 Year Upper Trail or the Cherry Tank Trail.

 This trail is a short 1.1 miles that connects the 50 year Upper Trail to the Cherry Tanks Trail.
-This trail’s eastern end is at the Cherry Tanks Trail where it crosses Sutherland Creek.
-The trail heads due west skirting the south side of an unnamed granite peak staying well below the 4175 foot summit.
-After leaving Sutherland Creek it climbs just over 100 feet to cross over a ridge on the southwest side of this peak.
+This trail’s eastern end is at the Cherry Tanks Trail, where it crosses Sutherland Creek.
+The trail heads due west, skirting the south side of an unnamed granite peak, staying well below the 4175-foot summit.
+After leaving Sutherland Creek, it climbs just over 100 feet to cross over a ridge on this peak's southwest side.
 The trail from the creek for the first 0.5 miles is easy to follow and appears to get some bike traffic.
-This is where I ran into difficulty locating the trail; at the peak of the trail large slabs of exposed granite (slickrock, although it is not slick) become common place.
-Since this is used as a bike trail I believe the trail follows along these slabs but it is unmarked.
-For the next 0.5 miles I could only locate small portions of the trail where it came off the rocks and I ended up bushwhacking most of the way.
+This is where I ran into difficulty locating the trail; at the peak of the trail, large slabs of exposed granite (slickrock, although it is not slick) become commonplace.
+Since this is used as a bike trail, I believe the trail follows these slabs, but it is unmarked.
+For the next 0.5 miles, I could only locate small portions of the trail where it came off the rocks, and I ended up bushwhacking most of the way.
 The trail follows down this southwest running ridge that comes down off the large granite hill 4175 to the northeast.
-Once down the ridge the trail appears again in excellent shape and easy to follow for the last 0.1 mile to the 50 Year Upper trail.
+Once down the ridge, the trail appears again in excellent shape and easy to follow for the last 0.1 miles to the 50 Year Upper trail.
 Having a GPS with the route is helpful.
-If you are using this route I have posted, after 0.5 miles in from the east don’t trust what I have use only as a guide to give general direction.
+If you are using this route I have posted, after 0.5 miles in from the east, don’t trust what I have used only as a guide to give general direction.
 The last 0.2 miles are accurate.
-The key to following the trail is to think like a biker, stay on the flat granite surfaces where possible and at about 0.7 miles in stay on the ridge heading down.
-There are a lot of sucker trails that head down off the ridge to the east and end up going nowhere.
-If you have the opportunity to load this route on Google Earth you will see the large granite Slabs at 0.5 miles in where I lost the trail and where I head down the ridge I was just to the east of what looks like the trail.
+The key to following the trail is to think like a biker, stay on the flat granite surfaces where possible, and at about 0.7 miles in, stay on the ridge heading down.
+Several sucker trails lead down off the ridge to the east and end up going nowhere.
+If you have the opportunity to load this route on Google Earth, you will see the large granite Slabs at 0.5 miles in where I lost the trail and where I headed down the ridge.
+I was just to the east of what looks like the trail.
 Have fun and happy trail hunting.

-When on this trail, while not trying to find it, don’t forget to look to back (East) up Sutherland canyon, the views are impressive.
-There are some very large granite rocks that are the tops of the granitic plutons that rose up in this area.
+When on this trail, while not trying to find it, don’t forget to look back (East) up Sutherland canyon.
+The views are impressive.
+Colossal granite rocks are the tops of the granitic plutons that rose in this area.
 This pluton makes up most of Samaniego Ridge and was a separate event from the mount Lemmon granites.